danielalvenstrand/angular2-testproject/README.md

 ## npm plugins
 The following plugins are used:
-`gulp, gulp-sass, node-sass, gulp-npm-script-sync, typescript, bootstrap-sass`
+`gulp, gulp-sass, node-sass, gulp-npm-script-sync, typescript, bootstrap-sass, etc.`